donomii/racketprogs/xsh/README.md

     {a b c| seq [puts c] [puts [+ a b]] } 1 2 "Result:"

-If the lambda is on more than one line, the parameters go on the first line, without a trailing |
+If the lambda is on more than one line, the parameters go on the first line.

-     {a b c
+     {a b c |
         puts c
         puts [+ a b]
      } 1 2 "Result:"